-Figure 5: Rejected contract requests under scenario 3.
+Fig. 3.
+Rejected contract requests under scenario 3.

 Under all the considered scenarios, the 1-step horizon policy allows the service broker to make a profit comparable, although slightly reduced, to the infinite horizon policy.
 However, a strong argument in favor of the 1-step horizon policy regards the execution time needed to achieve the optimal decision.
 We have measured the mean execution time on a machine with Intel Core 2 Duo T7250 2 GHz and 2 GB RAM.
 The 1-step horizon policy requires only 0.0021 sec, while the infinite horizon one requires 233 sec. for the state space generation, 5502 sec. for the matrix generation, and 800 sec. for the value iteration method.
 This long execution time is also due to the computation of c(s, a), which requires to solve the service selection optimization problem (see (8)).
-Therefore, the reduced computational cost of the 1-step horizon policy makes it amenable to take online admission control decisions and to integrate the MDP-based admission control with other adaptation triggers (e.g., changes in the set of concrete services) that are managed by MOSES.
+Therefore, the reduced computational cost of the 1-step horizon policy makes it amenable to take online admission control decisions.